Monthly Archives: November 2025

 An hour later, there was a knock on our door.
 They came inside and sat on our couch across the room from us.
 I said, “You all called this meeting, what’s going on?”
 They looked at each other, then they looked at us and Scott said, “We just want to ask you one more time if you would consider selling us some of your land?”
 I looked at Elizabeth, then back at them before saying, “How much land do you want?
 Where do you want it?
 And how much do you want to pay for it?”

-Before their visit, Elizabeth and I had discussed the obvious synchronicity of what we’d heard that day in our in our thoughts.
+Before their visit, Elizabeth and I had discussed the obvious synchronicity of what we’d heard that day in our thoughts.
 We both still didn’t want to sell, but both felt God was wanting us to do it.
 So we briefly discussed that if they asked again, we’d probably sell up to ten acres, and would probably prefer it to be on the west side of our property, and at whatever price they offered.
 We both knew the land had been given to us supernaturally, and it belonged to the Lord.
 We were only the happy stewards of it.
 Scott quickly and quietly answered my questions in a business- like, humble manner, “We’d like ten acres on the west side of your forty acres where the road comes in.
 And we’d like to pay a little more than market value for it” quoting a price.

 Riding Horses on the Farm